-- 3.5.12 The Government has announced funding for two further road improvement schemes relevant to the area as part of a package of major roads investment in Yorkshire.
+- 3.5.11 The Government's Pinch Point Programme provides spending on transport schemes with the ambition of reducing congestion and stimulating growth in the economy.
+Within this programme a £2.4m scheme has been constructed to increase the capacity of J44.
+The scheme will improve access to a number of key development sites in the south of the area, including Leeds Valley Park and Skelton Grange. - 3.5.12 The Government has announced funding for two further road improvement schemes relevant to the area as part of a package of major roads investment in Yorkshire.
 These are: - M1 J45 Improvements to J45 to allow increased capacity and to support the LCREZ.
-This scheme will help enable the development of the Skelton Gate site; - M621 J1 to J7.
+This scheme will help enable the development of the Skelton Gate site; and, - M621 J1 to J7.
 Junction enhancements and localised widening of sections of the M621. - 3.5.13 These schemes complement other improvements on the wider motorway network including those completed and under construction on the M1 and M62.